Destinations Greece The Cyclades Paros

 A note from Hala

 Base in Naoussa (the right small-town stay).
 Eat at Mario on the harbour and Yemeni in the back alley.
-Take the 15-minute ferry to Antiparos.
+Take the short ferry to Antiparos.
 Walk the 1,000-year-old Lefkes-to-Prodromos Byzantine marble path.
 Drive the inland villages.
 Three nights is the floor; four if you want to do Antiparos properly.

 Three nights.
 Naoussa base.
 Antiparos by mid-morning ferry.